geek-cookbook/geek-cookbook/manuscript/premix/ansible/operation.md

 ### Config

-The variables used in the playbook are defined in `ansible/group_vars/all/main.yml`. **Your** variables are going to be defined in a group_vars file based on your username, so that they're [treated with a higher preference](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) than the default values.
+The variables used in the playbook are defined in the `ansible/group_vars/all/main.yml`. **Your** variables are going to be defined in a group_vars file based on your username, so that they're [treated with a higher preference](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) than the default values.

 Create a folder under `ansible/group_vars/<your-username>` to match the group name you inserted in line \#1 of your hosts file, and copy `ansible/group_vars/all/main.yml` into this folder.
-Any values found in this file will override any values specified in `ansible/group_vars/all/main.yml`, but any values _not_ found in your file will be inherited from `ansible/group_vars/all/main.yml`.
+Any variables found in this file will override any variables specified in `ansible/group_vars/all/main.yml`, but any variables _not_ found in your file will be inherited from `ansible/group_vars/all/main.yml`.

-!!! tip "Go to town with your delete key"
-    To keep your version clean, edit `ansible/group_vars/<your-username>/main.yml` and delete anything you don't care to change.
-This will keep your "override" file nice and clean.
+To further streamline config, a "empty" dictionary variable named `recipe_config` is configured in `ansible/group_vars/all/main.yml`.
+In your own vars file (`ansible/group_vars/<your-username>/main.yml`), populate this variable with your own preferred values, copied from `recipe_default_config`.
+When the playbook runs, your values will be combined with the default values.

 !!! tip "Commit `ansible/group_vars/<your-username>/` to your own repo"
     For extra geek-fu, you could commit the contents of ``ansible/group_vars/<your-username>/` to your own repo, so that you can version/track your own config!